SECTION 1. Chapter 119 of the General Laws, as so appearing, is hereby amended by inserting after section 85 the following new sections:-

 If the child during the stay of proceedings is charged with a subsequent offense, a judge in the court that entered the stay of proceedings may issue such process as is necessary to bring the child before the court.
 When the child is brought before the court, the judge shall afford him an opportunity to be heard.
 If the judge finds probable cause to believe that the child has committed a subsequent offense, the judge may order, when appropriate, that the stay of proceedings be terminated and that the commonwealth be permitted to proceed on the original complaint or indictment as provided by law.

 Section 92.
-Upon the expiration of the initial ninety-day stay of proceedings the probation officer of the juvenile court shall indicate to the court the successful completion of diversion by the child or recommending an extension of the stay of proceedings for not more than an additional ninety days, so that the child may complete the diversion program successfully.
+Upon the expiration of the initial ninety-day stay of proceedings the probation officer of the juvenile court shall submit to the court a report indicating the successful completion of diversion by the child or recommending an extension of the stay of proceedings for not more than an additional ninety days, so that the child may complete the diversion program successfully.

-If the probation officer indicates the successful completion of diversion by a child, the judge shall dismiss the original complaint or indictment pending against the child.
+If the report indicates the successful completion of diversion by a child, the judge may dismiss the original complaint or indictment pending against the child.
 If the report recommends an extension of the stay of proceedings, the judge may, on the basis of the report and any other relevant evidence, take such action as he deems appropriate, including the dismissal of the complaint or indictment, the granting of an extension of the stay of proceedings or the resumption of proceedings.
+In the event that an extension of the stay of proceedings is granted, the probation officer shall submit a final report upon the expiration of such stay of proceedings.

 If the judge dismisses a complaint or indictment under this section, the court shall enter an order directing expungement of any records of the complaint or indictment and related proceedings maintained by the clerk, the court, the department of criminal justice information services, the court activity record index and the probation department that directly pertain to the complaint or indictment.